Dr Nicholas Chan Wai Kit

 Chan, Nicholas, 2016, “Climate Contributions and the Paris Agreement: Fairness and Equity in a Bottom-Up Architecture”, Ethics and International Affairs, 30(3), 291-301. https://doi.org/10.1017/S0892679416000228

-I have presented papers at meetings of the International Studies Association, British International Studies Association, Academic Council on the UN System, and the Earth System Governance Project.
+Dr Nicholas Chan has presented papers at meetings of the International Studies Association, British International Studies Association, Academic Council on the UN System, the Earth System Governance Project, and the International Political Science Association.